 In New York, an elderly individual must have a medical need for nursing home care in order to meet the requirements of nursing home level of care.
 The ability to perform ADLs is evaluated as part of the deciding factor.
 For example, is the senior able to eat, bathe, dress, get out of bed, and use the bathroom without assistance?
 To assist in determining one’s level of care need, a RN must complete an assessment known as the Hospital and Community Patient Review Instrument (H/C PRI).
 Via this tool, assessments are made based on one’s medical conditions, one’s ability to perform ADLs (eating, mobility, transferring from one position to another, etc.) 60% or more of the time in the past 7 days, and one’s behavior during the past week.
 For instance, has the senior’s behavior been verbally unpredictable, has the individual been physically aggressive, has behavior been inappropriate, or has the senior been hallucinating?
 Medications and course of treatment are also factored into the assessment.

 In Florida, Medicaid is also referred to as the Statewide Medicaid Managed Care (SMMC) Program.
 In this state, the terminology Nursing Facility Level of Care (NFLOC) is used, and in order to be designated with requiring this level of care, care must be medically necessary as determined by a physician or registered nurse.
 The screening tool used to determine if an applicant requires nursing home care is called Comprehensive Assessment and Review for Long-Term Care Services (CARES).
-Complicating matters is that there are two levels of care within Florida’s nursing homes, which is intermediate care services and skilled services.

 In North Carolina, a physician must determine that an elderly individual require a Nursing Facility Level of Care.
 In making this determination, one must have a medical condition that results in the need for care.
 However, it appears that North Carolina’s requirements for a nursing home level of care might be a bit more lenient than other states.
 For instance, a senior might get a determination of NFLOC if they need at least 8 hours of care by a registered nurse on a day-to-day basis, require 24-hour nurse monitoring and assessment of needs, or if they are on medications and need them to be administered.